verhas/javageci/TUTORIAL_USE.md

 code in the editor-fold segment.
 If you only use annotation, Java::Geci will automatically add the editor-fold segment at the end of your class when it first generates code.

+There are other ways for marking your files for code generation, covered in a later tutorial, titled [How to write your own annotations for Java::Geci](ANNOTATIONS.md)

 That's it!
 To summarize: